Since sea days are not very event heavy and somewhat repetitious, I thought I would summarize the entire half crossing in one post.

 Tonight’s Main act was Jared Freiburg and the Vagabonds, a fifties music tribute group.

 Jared looked young and he turned out to be just 27 years old.
 He started off as a folk singer and now he is doing Jerry Lee Lewis, Roy Orbison, Elvis Presley, etc. He’s entertaining and is a good storyteller.
 He is a bit loud, but we did stay for the entire performance.
-We got to the show just as it started so we sat in the back of the balcony.
-Jan, an older woman and a passenger, danced to every one of this numbers just off to the left of the stage (Jared acknowledged her).
-She was tireless.

 Just a note - the "Odyssey" tunnel is now better lit - I wonder if someone tangled with one of the brass objects.
 Also, as Ellen and I were headed to Eden for lunch, I found one particular statue interesting and familiar - is it Apollo?